ablyss74/docker_stuff/My_Custom_Docker.md

-### Basically this is a short one liner to build and execut the docker running ubuntu:latest in clear linux.
+### Basically this is a short one liner to build and execute the docker running ubuntu:latest in clear linux.

 ### It assumes tthe the docker bundle is already installed